Dimensional modeling

-Dimensional modeling (DM) is part of the Business Dimensional Lifecycle methodology developed by Ralph Kimball which includes a set of methods, techniques and concepts for use in data warehouse design.
+Dimensional modeling is part of the Business Dimensional Lifecycle methodology developed by Ralph Kimball which includes a set of methods, techniques and concepts for use in data warehouse design.
 The approach focuses on identifying the key business processes within a business and modelling and implementing these first before adding additional business processes, as a bottom-up approach.
 An alternative approach from Inmon advocates a top down design of the model of all the enterprise data using tools such as entity-relationship modeling (ER).

 Description

 Dimensional modeling always uses the concepts of facts (measures), and dimensions (context).
 Facts are typically (but not always) numeric values that can be aggregated, and dimensions are groups of hierarchies and descriptors that define the facts.
 For example, sales amount is a fact; timestamp, product, register#, store#, etc. are elements of dimensions.
 Dimensional models are built by business process area, e.g. store sales, inventory, claims, etc. Because the different business process areas share some but not all dimensions, efficiency in design, operation, and consistency, is achieved using conformed dimensions, i.e. using one copy of the shared dimension across subject areas.

 Dimensional modeling does not necessarily involve a relational database.
 The same modeling approach, at the logical level, can be used for any physical form, such as multidimensional database or even flat files.
 It is oriented around understandability and performance.